jpmellado/jpmellado.github.io/research.md

 * Computational fluid dynamics, numerical methods, high-performance computing.

 Current funded projects:
+* Spanish Ministry of Science, Innovation and University: Turbulence and large coherent structures in the atmospheric boundary layer: Fundamental aspects for parametrizations of cloud formation and for wind-energy applications.
 * NIC project HHH07 at the Jülich Supercomputing Centre: Direct Numerical Simulation of Turbulent Mixing in the Planetary Boundary Layer.

 Previous funded projects: